Feeding Devices & Other Tools

 - Sawed-off shotguns

-Prohibited weapons & items
+Prohibited non-firearm weapons

-Massachusetts prohibits certain weapons from being carried, manufactured or sold.
+Massachusetts prohibits certain non-firearm weapons from being carried, manufactured or sold.
 They include, but are not limited to, the following:

 - Various types of knives and blades